junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — Placed on the Union Calendar, Calendar No. 63.
 - 2007-04-20 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 110-103, Part I.
 - 2007-04-20 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 110-103, Part I.
+- 2007-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-04-25 — Considered as unfinished business. (consideration: CR H4107-4108)
+- 2007-04-25 — Considered under suspension of the rules. (consideration: CR H4065-4068)
+- 2007-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1678.
+- 2007-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-25 — Mr. Ackerman moved to suspend the rules and pass the bill.
+- 2007-04-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 7 (Roll no. 260). (text: CR H4065)
+- 2007-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 7 (Roll no. 260).(text: CR H4065)